-10.3.2 Nonrefundable Guaranteed Fees.
-As material consideration for City's entering into this Development Agreement, the Owner expressly agrees that, except as provided in Subsection 10.5.5 and Section 17.4 of this Development Agreement, notwithstanding any provision of Chapter 8-06 of the Laguna Hills Municipal Code, the Quimby Act, or other provisions of law, Eighteen Million One Hundred Sixty Nine Thousand Thirty Two Dollars (\$18,169,032), which represents the amount of Public Park In-lieu Fees attributable to the first one thousand one hundred sixty two (1,162) residential units anticipated to be Developed by Owner, shall be nonrefundable and guaranteed, and must be paid to City even if no or less than one thousand one hundred sixty two (1,162) residential units are actually constructed.
-Owner agrees to pay these nonrefundable guaranteed fees at the times set forth in Subsection 10.3.3, below, and Exhibits B and D. To the extent any portion of said fees are paid prior to the issuance of a vertical building permit for any residential unit to which the fees apply pursuant to Subsections 10.3.3 (A)-(E), below, such portion shall be applied to reduce the amount of the Public Park In-lieu Fee due at the time of issuance of a vertical building permit for said residential unit, provided a vertical building permit is issued for the residential unit during the Term of this Development Agreement and such building permit is not revoked and does not expire.
-No portion of the nonrefundable, guaranteed fees that are paid or owed pursuant to this Section 10.3 shall be credited or applied to any residential units on the Property for which a vertical building permit is issued after the expiration or termination of this Development Said payments shall be subject to Subsection 10.5.4 of this Development Agreement.
-Agreement, and Owner expressly agrees that these payments shall be nonrefundable and guaranteed, and that the City may retain and expend that portion, if any, of such nonrefundable guaranteed fees that are paid by Owner to City, which are attributable to residential units which are not actually constructed, or which City would otherwise be required to refund to Owner or other record owners of the Property pursuant to Chapters 8-06 or 8-07 of the Laguna Hills Municipal Code, the Quimby Act, or any other provision of law.
+10.3.2 10.3.2 Nonrefundable Guaranteed Fees.
+As material consideration for City's entering into this Development Agreement, the Owner expressly agrees that, except as provided in Subsection 10.5.5 10.5.8 and Section 17.4 of this Development Agreement, notwithstanding any provision of Chapter 8-06 of the Laguna Hills Municipal Code, the Quimby Act, or other provisions of law, Eighteen Million One Hundred Sixty Nine Thousand Thirty Two Dollars (\$18,169,032), which represents thean amount of equal to the Public Park In-lieu Fees attributable to the first one thousand one hundred sixty two (1,162) residential units anticipated to be Developed by Owner, shall be nonrefundable and guaranteed, and must be paid to City even if no or less than one thousand one hundred sixty two (1,162) residential units are actually constructed.
+Owner agrees to pay these nonrefundable guaranteed fees at the times set forth in Subsection 10.3.3, below, and Exhibits B and D. To the extent any portion of said fees are paid prior to the issuance of a vertical building permit for the Residential Building containing any residential unit to which the fees apply pursuant to Subsections 10.3.3 (A)-(E), below, such portion shall beconstitute Community Benefit Fees when paid, subject to Subsection 10.5.4, but shall be credited against and applied to reduce the amount of the Public Park In-lieu Fee due at the time of issuance of a vertical building permit for the Residential Building containing said residential unit, provided a vertical building permit is issued for the Residential Building containing the residential unit during the Term of this Development Agreement and such building permit is not revoked and does not expire.
+No portion of the nonrefundable, guaranteed fees that are paid or owed pursuant to this Section 10.3 shall be credited or applied to any residential units on the Property for which a vertical building permit is issued after the expiration or termination of this Development Agreement.
+Said payments shall be subject to Subsection 10.5.4 of this Development Agreement, and Owner expressly agrees that these payments shall be nonrefundable and guaranteed, and that the City may retain and expend that portion, if any, of such nonrefundable guaranteed fees that are paid by Owner to City, which are attributable to residential units which are not actually constructed, or which City would otherwise be required to refund to Owner or other record owners of the Property pursuant to Chapters 8-06 or 8-07 of the Laguna Hills Municipal Code, the Quimby Act, or any other provision of law.
 Notwithstanding any other provision of this Development Agreement, to the extent, and for the period, necessary to implement the provisions hereof, this Subsection 10.3.2 shall survive termination of this Development Agreement and remain enforceable and executory by the Parties notwithstanding termination of the remainder of this Development Agreement.

-10.3.3.
-Timing of Payment of Public Park In-lieu Fees.
-Notwithstanding any provision of Chapters 8-06 or 8.07 of the Laguna Hills Municipal Code, the Quimby Act, or other law, the Parties expressly agree that the Public Park In-lieu Fees attributable to the residential units constructed, or anticipated to be constructed, as part of the Project, shall be paid in the amounts and at the times specified below:
+10.3.3 10.3.3.
+Timing of Payment of the Community Benefit Fees that may be deemed Credits Against Public Park In-lieu Fees.
+Notwithstanding any provision of Chapters

+8-06 or 8.07 of the Laguna Hills Municipal Code, the Quimby Act, or other law, the Parties expressly agree that the Public Park In-lieu Fees attributable to the residential units constructed, or anticipated to be constructed, as part of the Project, shall be paid in the amounts and at the times specified below: